 When you first receive an autism diagnosis it can be overwhelming.
 There’s the initial emotional shock, which is quickly followed by feelings of inadequacy as there is no manual for parenting itself, let alone parenting a child with an autism spectrum disorder.
 And there is SO much to learn.
 Our Autism 101 series is designed to help families who are new to the diagnosis gain a solid footing to begin their journey.

-This six part educational series is designed for families of newly diagnosed children, but is also open to any family who would like to learn more about living with autism.Offered three times a year, Fall 2017 session will take place at The Kennedy Donovan Family Support Center in Milford .
+This six part educational series is designed for families of newly diagnosed children, but is also open to any family who would like to learn more about living with autism.Offered three times a year, Fall 2018 session will take place at our new location in Worcester.
 Series includes:

 Overview of Autism Spectrum Disorders and Center Services